giulong/spectrum/README.md

     ```

    > 💡 Tip<br/>
    The `User` class in the snippet above is declared as a static inner class.
-This is not mandatory, you could have plain public classes each in its own java file.
+This is not mandatory, you could have plain public classes in their own Java file.

-3. Make Spectrum aware of our Data class by providing its fqdn in the configuration.yaml:
+3. Make Spectrum aware of your Data class by providing its fqdn in the configuration.yaml:

     ```yaml
     # configuration.yaml
     data:
-      fqdn: your.package_name.Data  # Form: <package_name>.<class name>
+      fqdn: your.package_name.Data  # Format: <package name>.<class name>
     ```

-4. Declare the Data class as generic in the SpectrumTest(s) that will use it:
+4. Declare the Data class as generic in the SpectrumTest(s) and/or SpectrumPage(s) that will use it:

     ```java
+    import io.github.giulong.spectrum.SpectrumTest;
+    import org.junit.jupiter.api.Test;
     import your.package_name.Data;

-    public class SomeIT extends SpectrumTest<Data> { // &larr; Mind the generic here
+    public class SomeIT extends SpectrumTest<Data> { // <-- Mind the generic here

+        @Test
         public void someTestMethod() {
-            data.getUsers().get("admin").getName(); // we can now use the data object leveraging its getters.
-No need to declare/instantiate the 'data' field: Spectrum is taking care of injecting it.
+            // We can now use the data object leveraging its getters.
+            // No need to declare/instantiate the 'data' field: Spectrum is taking care of injecting it.
+            // You can directly use it as it is here. data.getUsers().get("admin").getName();
         }
     }
     ```

-This is just a simple example.
-Be sure to check the example repo for more complex use cases, such as data driven and parameterised tests.
+    ```java
+    import io.github.giulong.spectrum.SpectrumPage;
+    import your.package_name.Data;

+    public class SomePage extends SpectrumPage<SomePage, Data> { // <-- Mind the generic here

+        public void someServiceMethod() {
+            data.getUsers().get("admin").getName();
+        }
+    }
+    ```

+The `Data` generic must be specified only in those classes actually using it.
+There's no need to set it everywhere.

 > 💡 Tip<br/>
 > For the sake of completeness, you can name the `Data` POJO as you prefer.